Kotlin Help

 Version compatibility

-When configuring your project, check the compatibility of a particular Kotlin version (the version of Kotlin Multiplatform Gradle plugin) with available Gradle, Xcode, and Android Gradle plugin versions:
+When configuring your project, check the compatibility of a particular version of the Kotlin Multiplatform Gradle plugin (same as the Kotlin version in your project) with available Gradle, Xcode, and Android Gradle plugin versions:

 Gradle